The Two-Color Ext Soergel Calculus: Introduction

 where $\sbim$ is the category of \textit{Soergel bimodules}, a monoidal subcategory of $R-\mathrm{Bim}$ given by the essential image of $\mathbb{H}^\bullet_{B\times B}$.
-Using this equivalence (or rather a similar equivalence with Soergel modules), Soergel \cite{Soe90} shows how the illustrious Kazhdan-Lusztig conjectures \cite{KL79} (which were proven earlier in \cite{BB81}, \cite{BryKash81} using geometric techniques) on character formulas for irreducible representations of semisimple lie algebras would follow from a certain desired property of $\sbim_W$ called \textit{Soergel's Conjecture}. \\
+Using this equivalence (or rather a similar equivalence with Soergel modules), Soergel \cite{Soe90} shows how the KL conjectures would follow from a certain desired property of $\sbim(\mathfrak{t}, W)$ called \textit{Soergel's Conjecture}. \\

-One should mention that Soergel gives a completely algebraic definition of $\sbim$ in his work above.
+In fact, Soergel gives a completely algebraic definition of $\sbim$ in his work above.
 Specifically, $W$ acts on $\mathfrak{t}$ and thus on $R$ via graded algebra automorphisms.
 Let $R^s\subset R$ be the subalgebra of elements of $R$ invariant under $s\in S$.
 Define the $R-$bimodule $B_s=R\otimes_{R^s}R (1)$. $\sbim$ is then equivalent to the smallest full additive monoidal Karoubian graded subcategory of $R-\mathrm{Bim}$ containing $B_s$ for each $s\in S$.
-In \cite{Soe07} Soergel points out that by replacing $\mathfrak{t}$ with an appropriate (``reflection faithful") representation of $W$, one can define $\sbim (\mathfrak{t}, W)$ exactly as in the definition above, where $W$ is now \emph{any} Coxeter group and shows that $\sbim (\mathfrak{t}, W)$ categorifies $\mathbf{H}_W$.
+Thus, the definition above allows us to define $\sbim (\mathfrak{h}, W)$ for \emph{any} Coxeter group $W$ and \emph{any} representation $\hf$.
+Moreover in \cite{Soe07}, Soergel shows that when $\hf$ is ``reflection faithful", $\sbim (\mathfrak{h}, W)$ categorifies $\mathbf{H}_W$.
 In other words, there is an isomorphism of algebras

 In this setting, the statement of Soergel's conjecture still makes sense and Soergel shows that this would imply a major open question in combinatorics: the Kazhdan-Lusztig positivity conjecture for arbitrary Coxeter groups.